History of Jackie Chan in Timeline

 On 1 February 2015, Jackie Chan was awarded the honour of Knight Commander of the Order of the Territorial Crown by the Yang di-Pertuan Agong of Malaysia Tuanku Abdul Halim in conjunction with the country's Federal Territory Day.
 It carries the title of Datuk in Malaysia.

-March 2015: Meeting with David Cheng and Discussing Motorsports
+March 2015: Meeting with David Cheng and Discussion of Motorsports Team

-In March 2015, Jackie Chan met with Asian Le Mans Series champion David Cheng, and they discussed Chan's interest in motorsports and the possibility of starting a racing team together.
+In March 2015, Jackie Chan met with Asian Le Mans Series champion David Cheng.
+During their meeting, Chan expressed his interest in motorsports and they discussed the possibility of starting a racing team together.

 April 2016: Named in the Panama Papers

-In April 2016, Jackie Chan was named in the Panama Papers, listed as having up to six different offshore accounts, likely for the purposes of serving as tax shelters.
+In April 2016, Jackie Chan was named in the Panama Papers for having up to six different offshore accounts, likely for tax shelters.

 2016: Partnership with David Cheng to Form Racing Team

-In 2016, Jackie Chan partnered with David Cheng to create Baxi DC Racing Alpine, a racing team in the Asian Le Mans Series and the FIA World Endurance Championship.
-The team was rebranded to Jackie Chan DC Racing and promoted Chan's movie Kung Fu Yoga.
+In 2016, Jackie Chan partnered with David Cheng to form a racing team in the Asian Le Mans Series and the FIA World Endurance Championship.
+The team, initially named Baxi DC Racing Alpine, was the first mainland China-based operation in WEC.

 2016: California Fitness Failure Blamed on the Jackie Chan Curse